tus/tus-java-client/README.md

 // a File object, you can manually construct a TusUpload using an InputStream.
 // See the documentation for more information.
 File file = new File("./cute_kitten.png");
-TusUpload upload = new TusUpload(file);
+final TusUpload upload = new TusUpload(file);

+System.out.println("Starting upload...");

+// We wrap our uploading code in the TusExecutor class which will automatically catch
+// exceptions and issue retries with small delays between them and take fully
+// advantage of tus' resumability to offer more reliability.
+// This step is optional but highly recommended.
+TusExecutor executor = new TusExecutor() {
+    @Override
+    protected void makeAttempt() throws ProtocolException, IOException {
         // First try to resume an upload.
 If that's not possible we will create a new
         // upload and get a TusUploader in return.
 This class is responsible for opening
         // a connection to the remote server and doing the uploading.
         TusUploader uploader = client.resumeOrCreateUpload(upload);

-// Upload the file in chunks of 1MB sizes. uploader.setChunkSize(1024 * 1024);
+        // Upload the file in chunks of 1KB sizes. uploader.setChunkSize(1024);

         // Upload the file as long as data is available.
 Once the
-// file has been fully uploaded the method will return -1 while(uploader.uploadChunk() > -1) {
+        // file has been fully uploaded the method will return -1 do {
             // Calculate the progress using the total size of the uploading file and
             // the current offset.
             long totalBytes = upload.getSize();
             long bytesUploaded = uploader.getOffset();
             double progress = (double) bytesUploaded / totalBytes * 100;

+            System.out.printf("Upload at %06.2f%%.\n", progress);
+        } while(uploader.uploadChunk() > -1);

+        // Allow the HTTP connection to be closed and cleaned up uploader.finish();

+        System.out.println("Upload finished.");
+        System.out.format("Upload available at: %s", uploader.getUploadURL().toString());
     }

-// Allow the HTTP connection to be closed and cleaned up uploader.finish();
+};
+executor.makeAttempts();

 ```